Sending to Reports vs. Data Extensions vs. Campaigns

 If you're targeting everyone in your audience at their campus email address, you'll be sending to a data extension.
 Your data extension names should contain the same subscription information as your reports, so it will be simple to identify the right data extension to use for your send.

 Since campaigns in Salesforce are structured differently than reports and data extensions, they don't contain any additional filters based on email preference subscriptions, email opt outs, or even contacts who are now deceased.
-For this reason, you should never send to a campaign without first contacting your eComm Specialist.
+For this reason, you should never send to a campaign.

 If you want to use a campaign as an exclusion in your send (for example, for a special event reminder in which you want to exclude contacts who have already registered), that is completely acceptable.
-Just be sure that a campaign is never targeted in your send without talking with your eComm Specialist first.
+Work with your eComm Specialist to get additional information.